Learning, Discussion & Fun

 As winter approaches and the temperature cools down, what better way to get comfy than a snuggie designed for 30 people?!
 Our Innovation Arts professor James Sham, along with production design MFA student Rhea Roland, have created the Megasnuggie as a tool for breaking down inhibitions and staying warm at the same time, too

 3D printing is pretty cool… but what if you could “print” your landscaping?
-Professor James Sham and Mark Jennings, a freshman undergraduate student in Mechanical Engineering, decided to find out by building Bloombot, a device where you can create the landscaping of your dreams by planting bulbs, seeds and other vegetation into prescribed patterns.
+Professor James Sham and Mark Jennings, a first year undergraduate student in Mechanical Engineering, decided to find out by building Bloombot, a device where you can create the landscaping of your dreams by planting bulbs, seeds and other vegetation into prescribed patterns.
 What’s possible in your own backyard?

 Highlights of our Music Faculty